Redesigning the Stock Screener: Crafting an Intuitive Stock Discovery Experience for Evolving Investors

 Dropdown

-Side dropdown design to reduce extra steps and avoid visual clutter
+Desktop - Side dropdown design to reduce extra steps and avoid visual clutter

 Use dropdown to remove extra steps and enable direct filter editing.
 Considering the length of the list and to avoid vertical visual clutter with other filters, I decided to use a side dropdown.